MAPS-research/GEMRec/README.md

 # GEMRec

+**Update:** GEMRec is accepted by WSDM 2024 (Demo Track).

-This is the official github repo for the paper [Towards Personalized Prompt-Model Retrieval for Generative Recommendation](https://arxiv.org/abs/2308.02205).
+This is the official github repo for the paper [GEMRec: Towards Generative Model Recommendation](https://arxiv.org/abs/2308.02205).
 We release the promptset and code for generating the GEMRec-18K dataset as well as the links to the corresponding dataset and space on HuggingFace.

 ## Dataset Intro